 05 of 08

-Seattle is adjacent to the Puget Sound and not far from the Pacific Ocean, meaning we have ample fresh seafood on offer at local restaurants.
+Seattle is adjacent to the Puget Sound and not far from the Pacific Ocean, meaning the Emerald City has ample fresh seafood on offer at local restaurants.
 There are a number of places where you can try some local seafood at the market, but if you want a full range of options, Seatown Seabar is a fine way to go.
 For one, the restaurant has a full lineup of seafood, from Dungeness crab to salmon to oysters.
 For two, the restaurant is headed up by Seattle’s own celebrity chef, Tom Douglas, so not only can you try tasty local foods, but also dishes by a known local chef.
 Also, don’t miss the triple coconut cream pie.
 You won’t regret it.
+In fact, the triple coconut cream pie is a must-try food all on its own.

 06 of 08